brandontdev/portfolio/README.md

 ## Roadmap
 The order in which I complete these items are subject to change, given any unexpected issues we may find along the development process, or any changes of heart I may have.
 However, I'd like to first tackle a robust development and deployment setup using just git, as explained below.

 - Implement a simple git deployment system that will utilize pushing to remote `origin` repositories for backups/version control, and also a bare remote `production` repository that will use hooks to execute `git pull` from a third repository located on the remote VPS.
 Maybe in the future, we can also Implement a `staging` remote for a staging environment.
-This change would be simple, but I'm unsure what would be the best long-term method would be for Implementing the environment.
+This change would be simple, but I'm unsure what would be the best long-term method for Implementing the staging environment.

 - Create dynamic `settings.py` files for both development and production environments.
 We want to make deployment as simple as possible, and keep the development and deployment environments segmented in an intuitive way.